immayeast/ECESIS/README.md

 - You are **required** to use **Python** for coding.
 - Requirements:
   - create your own github repository for result delivery
-  - a summary report for each assignment is required.
   - for python, create jupyter notebook file
+  - a summary report for each assignment is required
-- **Due:** early delivey is welcomed.
+- **Due: May 25 11:59pm ET**, early delivey is welcomed.
 - Hints:
   - make your code neat and self explanatory
   - in summary report, provide your insights and conclusions